 A couple of months ago I knew almost nothing about Sri Lanka.
 Except that it was well known for growing tea, and had a temple famous for housing a tooth of some sort.
 I’m slightly embarrassed to admit I didn’t even know much about the religion in Sri Lanka, and was a little surprised to discover that the majority of the population are Buddhists rather than Hindus.
 On digging further, I realised that the tooth in question is in fact supposed to have belonged to the Lord Buddha himself, and the temple is none other than the Temple of the Sacred Tooth in the cultural city of Kandy.

-We had been staying for a few days at the delightful Villa Aqua Dunhinda not far from Kandy, and couldn’t wait to find out if the Temple of the Tooth was worth a visit.
+We had been visiting Villa Aqua Dunhinda not far from Kandy, and couldn’t wait to find out if the Temple of the Tooth was worth a visit.
 My grandparents had visited when they were stationed out in Ceylon during the war, and I was excited to follow in their footsteps.

 The Temple of the Sacred Tooth (Sri Dalada Maligawa) was originally built by the Kandyan Kings between 1687 and 1707, in order to house and honour the sacred tooth relic.
 The temple itself was badly damaged during the 18th century colonial wars against the Portuguese and Dutch, and the wooden structures were subsequently rebuilt using more robust stone.
 In more recent years, the temple was damaged by Hindu Tamil separatists in 1998, although once again, the tooth relic was unharmed.